-This Fifth Edition of the Manual of the European Evangelical Accrediting Association contains information concerning the EEAA network of European theological schools, as well as parameters, procedures and tools for accreditation of evangelical theological education.
+This Sixth Edition of the Manual of the European Council for Theological Education contains information concerning the ECTE network of European theological schools, as well as parameters, procedures and tools for accreditation of evangelical theological education.
 The Manual's general purpose is to help improve the services and the quality of theological schools through networking and accreditation, in order to foster ministry effectiveness, academic achievement and spiritual growth.
 It also seeks to help schools award their degrees in harmony with national and European quality assurance standards.

-Since the Fourth Edition of the EEAA Manual in 2006, some minor procedural changes, clarifications and the addition of new policies have led the EEAA Council to authorize the writing of this Fifth Edition 2011 of its Manual.
-It is important to note that no major changes have been effected to the Accreditation Standards and Procedures published in the Fourth edition in 2006.
+Since the Fifth Edition of the EEEA Manual in 2012, some minor procedural changes, clarifications and the addition of new policies have led the ECTE Council to authorize the writing of this Sixth Edition 2018 of its Manual.
+The main occasion for the sixth edition is represented by the name change of the European Evangelical Accrediting Association (EEAA) to the European Council for Theological Education (ECTE).
+It is important to note that no major changes have been affected to the Accreditation Standards and Procedures published in the Fifth edition in 2012.

 The manual has been organized in five main parts.
-The first defines the Identity and the Mission of the EEAA which, in addition to its historic distinctiveness as an accreditation association, is evolving in its self-understanding as a network of European theological institutions.
-The second part is dedicated to Membership, and describes the standards and procedures for membership in the EEAA.
-The third part contains vital information about EEAA Accreditation, from procedures, stages and standards and guidelines in preparing a Self Evaluation Report.
+The first defines the Identity and the Mission of the ECTE which, in addition to its historic distinctiveness as an accreditation association, is evolving in its self-understanding as a network of European theological institutions.
+The second part is dedicated to Membership, and describes the standards and procedures for membership in the ECTE.
+The third part contains vital information about ECTE Accreditation, from procedures, stages and standards and guidelines in preparing a Self-Evaluation Report.
 The fourth part groups together several important Appendices while the last part contains several Forms that will be needed in different stages.
-Schools interested in EEAA accreditation will make use of the entire manual, while schools interested only in becoming part of the EEAA network will need to consult the first and second chapters and selected appendices.
+Schools interested in ECTE accreditation will make use of the entire manual, while schools interested only in becoming part of the ECTE network will need to consult the first and second chapters and selected appendices.

-In presenting this minor updating of our Manual, we offer it as a tool in helping our stakeholders progress toward greater fitness for service, for God's greater glory in Europe.
+In presenting this minor updating of our Manual, we offer it as a tool in helping our stake-holders progress toward greater fitness for service, for God's greater glory in Europe.

-For the EEAA Council,
+For the ECTE Council,